m-ahmedy/pwc-devops-task-infra/README.md

 ### Install ArgoCD

-Install ArgoCD into your Kubernetes cluster, only on prod environment environment:
+Install ArgoCD into your Kubernetes cluster, only on prod environment:

 - [Install ArgoCD](./scripts/install-argocd.sh)